 - Trade Secrets

-Networks & Relationships are assets that businesses can leverage to create more work for the company.
-This depends on the demand for the product our service your business can deliver to these people or their network.
+Networks & Relationships are assets that businesses leverage to create more demand for the company’s products and services.
 One of the best forms of marketing is word of mouth.

-Brand Reputation is one of the most important factors to consider especially in how it relates to your network and your relationships.
+Brand Reputation is one of the most important factors to consider, especially how it relates to your network and your relationships.
 Your business is more likely going to generate more referrals if you are providing a quality product/service and excellent customer experience.

 Software Capabilities are a significant benefit when scaling a business or trying to create a proprietary solution for customers.
-If your company has a system in place that can quickly scale up to a million plus customers, without too much investment in the infrastructure needed to manage the relationship.
-You are one step ahead of those who have antiquated systems that can’t support that kind of growth.
+If your company has a system in place that can quickly scale up to a million plus customers without too much investment, you are one step ahead of those who have antiquated systems that won’t be able to support that kind of growth.

 Trade Secrets are essential and not very accessible.
 Such as the spices in KFC’s chicken recipe, or a High-Frequency Trading firms algorithms for executing trades.
 These pieces of information can be a business’s competitive advantage and provide the right edge to be successful.